Data Analytics

 • MDS (Minimum Data Set): Software like PointClickCare or SimpleLTC helps facilities manage MDS assessments and submissions, a crucial component for reimbursement and regulatory compliance.

-• Staffing and Scheduling: Empeon and OnShift are popular solutions for managing staff schedules, overtime, and payroll data.
+• Staffing and Scheduling: Empeon and OnShift are popular solutions for managing staff schedules, overtime, and payroll data while also improving facility performance through labor cost control.

 • Recruiting: Apploi streamlines the hiring process by providing analytics to track recruiting efforts and onboarding.
 (Check out Megadata's direct integration with Apploi for staffing analytics!)

-• Clinical, Reimbursement, and Census Management: PCC (PointClickCare) and MatrixCare are widely used platforms for clinical, reimbursement, and census management.
+• Clinical, Reimbursement, and Census Management: PCC (PointClickCare) and MatrixCare are widely used platforms for clinical, reimbursement, and census management, ensuring seamless integration with reporting tools.

 • Financial & Billing: SageIntacct and NetSuite serve as comprehensive financial management platforms.
 Megadata also integrates with billing data to provide detailed financial reports.

-• Purchasing: Software and partners like TwinMed or Procurement Partners allows facilities to track purchasing and spending trends to control costs.
+• Purchasing: Software and partners like TwinMed or Procurement Partners allows facilities to track purchasing and spending trends to control costs, contributing to overall financial performance.

 By analyzing the software landscape across your organization, you can assess how well these tools integrate, where redundancies exist, and where gaps can be filled.